digitalzen-app/otipi/README.md

 - Separate the countdown timer to work independently for each OTP code.
 - Add support for additional cloud providers to securely store the vault.
 - Explore fingerprint-based unlocking without server-side storage using WebAuthn.
 (We attempted storing the password in the ID field, but it was deemed insecure.
 We couldn't find a solution that avoids server-side involvement, so we welcome advice and suggestions.)

+---

+### 🚨 Disclaimer (With a Smile!)

+Hey there!
+While OTIPI is lovingly maintained by the DigitalZen.app team as a side project, we want to make it clear:

+- **DigitalZen.app does not officially support or take responsibility for this project.**
+- Any usage of OTIPI is entirely at your own risk (but we promise we’ve done our best to make it awesome!).
+- **DigitalZen.app customer support will not respond to emails or provide assistance** related to OTIPI.
+Seriously, they’re busy with other stuff, and we don’t want to confuse them!

+For any issues, questions, or feature requests, please check with the amazing OTIPI community.
+And hey, if you find something cool or spot a bug, **contribute**!
+We’d love to see what you come up with.

+Remember: With great power (and OTPs) comes great responsibility. 😉